-Means a confirmed positive test result for illegal drugs per this Policy.
+Confirmed positive test result for illegal drugs per this Policy.
 In addition, it means the misuse of legal drugs (prescriptions) where there is not a valid prescription from a licensed health care professional for the lawful use of a drug during medical treatment, or the misuse and/or abuse of a prescribed drug.